Wikia/guidelines/JavaScript/Packages.md

 	"foo": "http://bower.io/docs/api/#install"
 }
 ```
+For more details on bower's api, [explore this page](ttp://bower.io/docs/api/#install).

 ## Testing
 Your module should be fully unit tested and those tests should live in your modules repo.